-She is being stoned for adultery (Leviticus 20:10 cf. Revelation 16:21), but a Divine raging fire will lay her even with the ground (2 Thessalonians 2:4-10; Revelation 18:8-19).
-The Jerusalem that Jesus knew was now extinguished; she perished by internecine hatred, intractable sedition, mass murder, and the flames of fire for having the blood of the righteous and the good on her hands (Revelation 18:24 cf. Luke 11:45-51).
+She is being stoned for adultery (Lev.
+20:10 cf. Rev. 16:21), but a Divine raging fire will lay her even with the ground (2 Thess.
+2:4-10; Rev. 18:8-19).
+The Jerusalem that Jesus knew was now extinguished; she perished by internecine hatred, intractable sedition, mass murder, and the flames of fire for having the blood of the righteous and the good on her hands (Rev. 18:24 cf. Luke 11:45-51).

 The Seventh Section: The Aftermath

-By the end of an additional three year and six-month span of time after the city fell, Masada, too, caved into the oblivion of fate, the rebels taking their own lives and fulfilling Jesus’ prophecy and warning to the Apostle Peter found in Matthew 26:52: “He that lives by the sword shall die by the sword” (and see Revelation 13:10).
+By the end of an additional three-year and six-month span of time after the city fell, Masada, too, caved into the oblivion of fate, the rebels taking their own lives and fulfilling Jesus’ prophecy and warning to the Apostle Peter found in Matthew 26:52: “He that lives by the sword shall die by the sword” (and see Rev. 13:10).29